Treatment

 Melanoma

 The main treatment for melanoma is surgery.
-After biopsy, when the diagnosis has been confirmed, a second surgery or wide local excision is usually required.
+After excision, when the diagnosis has been confirmed, a second surgery or wide local excision is usually required.
 This is to make sure all the melanoma has been removed and to decrease the likelihood of the melanoma recurring.
 If a large area is removed a skin graft may be required.
-If the melanoma has spread to the lymph nodes then surgery to removed the affected lymph glands may be needed.
+If the melanoma has spread to the lymph nodes then surgery to remove the affected lymph glands may be needed.

 Occasionally other treatments are used after surgery if there is high risk that the melanoma may come back.